Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 15, 1889, Image 6

 of the vagaries of the transcendental move-

-above there are stories, poems, brief papers on
+above there are stories, poems, brief papers on |

-a dozzen or more’subjects and illustrations by
+a dozzen or more’s

 the score.